-The bookies were told they needed to pay 2.5% of their gross profit for a full year, in spite of the fact that when twenty bookmakers were tested back in 2014 and all twenty failed the test by accepting the bet, they were simply issued written warnings.
+The bookies were told they needed to pay 2.5% of their gross net win for a full year, in spite of the fact that when twenty bookmakers were tested back in 2014 and all twenty failed the test by accepting the bet, they were simply issued written warnings.
 Given the huge penalty, that the Federation of British Bookmakers’ Robin Grossmith called ‘horrendous’, what are the punishments for high street bookies?

 If staff suspect that someone is under the age of eighteen, then they should ask them to leave the premises.
 Certainly they should not be allowed to place a bet or use the likes of a Fixed Odds Betting Terminal.
 Even so, it’s not unheard of for betting shops to fail in their duty to stop young people from betting.
 This is in spite of the fact that there is a ‘Challenge 21’ policy in place at most branches.

 High street bookies that are found to allow children to place bets in their premises will be issued with a fine.
 If it happens repeatedly it’s entirely possible that they will lose their licence, having been in breach of its conditions on multiple occasions.
 That’s to say nothing of the fact that the people under the age of eighteen entering the shops and placing bets are breaking the law themselves.